maciejk77/time-date-picker/README.md

 ## NOTES

 - Helper to be refactored to leverage Moment.js to clean up code, to much data manipulation atm
+- Fix with refactor to Moment.js the currently fixed value for day of the week e.g. "Mon"
+- Check all remaining TODOs e.g. add active Pick styling
 - Introduce `react-jss` or `styled-components` theme to remove boilerplate, handle logic better
 - Add chevrons for Day Picker scroller
 - Add proper styling as per screenshot